Marketlum/Marketlum-Amendment/Marketlum-Amendment.md

 - Exchanging the relevant value on the external market via all possible channels
 - Tracking best effort approximation of revenue, expenses and the resulting P&L

+Each Micro-Enterprise must have a Market Development role with purpose "Attract and connect our target audience with relevant value".

 ---

 # **Appendix A**